-If you got LEGOs for Christmas, here are a few ideas for storing them
+If you got LEGOs coming out of your ears, here are a few ideas for storing them

-If you got some LEGOs for Christmas, let me show you our LEGO storage ideas that are simple, sustainable, and nicely organized for maximum play.
+If you got some LEGOs all over your house, let me show you our LEGO storage ideas that are simple, sustainable, and nicely organized for maximum play.

-So many of you got LEGOs for Christmas and you’ve been asking me for LEGO storage ideas.
+So many of you have LEGOs taking over your house and you’ve been asking me for LEGO storage ideas.
 So it’s time to talk all about it!

 We’ve been a LEGO family for years, and my husband was a LEGO loving kid long before that.